pascal-roth/thundertorch/source/ML_utils/getting_started/Models.rst

 performance, instead, they impact the speed and quality of the learning process.
 In practice, however, algorithm hyperparameters do influence the capability and they have to be optimized.
-Algorithm hyperparameters are similiar in each model and normally have default values.
+Algorithm hyperparameters are similar in each model and normally have default values.
 The toolbox algorithm hyperparameters are:

 +-------------+-------+------------------------------------------------+